Where to Stay in Cinque Terre: Best Areas & Hotels

 The nearest airports to this region are Pisa, Genova or Firenze.
 Milan is around two hours away by train, so it’s not difficult to arrive here by any means.
 Walking is the main activity in this region, and some of the coastal trails are known as the best in Europe.
 To walk around you need to purchase a pass, which is around 7.50 Euros currently – quite the bargain!
 These passes are available from any of the local information offices in the villages.
 And remember bring your best walking shoes to enjoy these beautiful sceneries.

 In terms of knowing where to stay in Cinque Terre, you really need to know about the villages themselves, and compare that to your personal interests.
-If you’re after a more resort-type of holiday, e.g. sun, sand, and large hotels, then Monterosso is the best place for you to stay in.
+If you’re after a more resort-type of holiday, e.g. sun, sand, and large hotels, then Monterosso is the best town for you to stay in.

 If you are visiting Cinque Terre to really take in the natural landscapes and get out into the fresh air, then Riomaggiore is the place for you.
 This is basically centrally located, so in either direction you’re never too far away from somewhere beautiful and picturesque, with Manarola just two hours away on foot.

 We mentioned Manarola, and this is the best place to stay if you really want to get away from it all and stay somewhere totally serene and quiet.
 Most visitors to Manarola are just passing through on foot, so you’re sure to enjoy the beach space and serenity of the landscapes.
 Art lovers will love this particular village too, with an interesting art gallery to while away a few hours in.

 Moving onto Corniglia, this is the village which is at the highest elevation, and because of that the views are dramatic!
 There are two beaches which sit underneath the village, and these are ideal for chilling the hell out in the sun, whilst also being relatively sheltered by large rocks too.
-Again, Corniglia may not be the best of the villages if you have mobility problems
+Again, Corniglia may not be the best of the villages if you have mobility problems.

 Finally, we have Vernazza.
 If you are a keen photographer, or landscapes are your thing, this is the village for you.
 The harbour is the only actual working harbour amongst all of the five villages, and the castle which overlooks the village is fantastic for a visit.
 On a side note, if you love natural produce, the villagers claims that their locally produced olive oil is some of the best you will find anywhere in the Med!